San Giovanni in Marignano

 San Giovanni in Marignano (San Giàn or San Zvan in Marignèn) is a comune (municipality) in the Province of Rimini in the Italian region Emilia-Romagna, located about 130 km southeast of Bologna and about 20 km southeast of Rimini.
+As of 2021, the municipality counts 9,463 inhabitants.

 San Giovanni in Marignano borders the following municipalities: Cattolica, Gradara, Misano Adriatico, Morciano di Romagna, Saludecio, San Clemente, Tavullia.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 Cattolica Airfield is an abandoned World War II US Air Force airfield in its vicinity.

+History

+Under the Kingdom of Italy, on 5 December 1895, Cattolica gained municipal autonomy from San Giovanni.

+In 1951, 54% of San Giovanni's population was employed in agriculture, falling to 23% by 1971.